SlideRuleEarth/sliderule-python/README.md

 df = pd.DataFrame(rsps)
 ```

-More extensive use cases in the form of Jupyter Notebooks can be found in the [examples](examples/) folder.
+More extensive examples in the form of Jupyter Notebooks can be found in the [examples](examples/) folder.

 ## III.
 Licensing

-Sliderule-Python is licensed under the Apache License, Version 2.0
-to the University of Washington under one or more contributor
-license agreements.
-See the NOTICE file distributed with this
-work for additional information regarding copyright ownership.

-You may obtain a copy of the License at: http://www.apache.org/licenses/LICENSE-2.0
+SlideRule is licensed under the 3-clause BSD license found in the LICENSE file at the root of this source tree.

-The following sliderule-python software components include code sourced from and/or
-based off of third party software that has been released as open source to the
+The following sliderule-python software components include code sourced from and/or based off of third party software
-public under various open source agreements:
+that is distributed under various open source licenses.
+The appropriate copyright notices are included in the
+corresponding source files.
 * `sliderule/icesat2.py`: subsetting code sourced from NSIDC download script (Regents of the University of Colorado)